myOmikron/kraken-project/docs/docs/contribution/dev_setup.md

 Copy the key that is output from this command and put it into `kraken_secret_key` inside your `vars.yml` file.

-Now exit the shell with Ctrl-D and since we edited vars.yml you need to re-provision the VM:
+Now exit the shell with ++ctrl+d++ and since we edited `vars.yml` you need to re-provision the VM:

 ```
 $ vagrant provision kraken
 ```

-Now reload the Kraken webpage (http://kraken.localhost:8081) and login using the credentials that you have entered previously.
+Now reload the Kraken webpage (<http://kraken.localhost:8081>) and login using the credentials that you have entered previously.

 ## First-time configuration